Trump back in court for second defamation trial after Iowa victory | Politics

 Fresh off a campaign victory in Iowa, Donald Trump sat in a New York courtroom on Tuesday to defend himself for a second time against charges that he defamed writer E. Jean Carroll after she accused him of raping her decades ago.
 Trump watched from the defendant's table as Carroll's lawyer told a jury that the then-U.S. president made her life miserable when she went public in 2019 with her story that he had attacked her in a department store dressing room in Manhattan.

-"Judge Kaplan should put this whole corrupt, Crooked Joe Biden-directed Election Interference attack on me immediately to rest," he posted on social media.
-"He should do it for America."
-SECOND TRIAL

-Trump's high profile was apparent as prospective jurors were screened for the case.
+SECOND TRIAL Trump's high profile was apparent as prospective jurors were screened for the case.
 Many acknowledged they were familiar with Trump's various legal troubles, though none said they knew the details of the first defamation trial.
-Many said they had backed Democratic candidates in previous elections, reflecting the New York City area's left-leaning tilt, and one said she had volunteered for Biden's 2020 campaign.

-Two others said they believed Trump's false claims that the election had been stolen from him.
 One said she used to work for his daughter Ivanka.
-They were not chosen for the jury.
+She was not chosen for the jury.
 Jurors' identities are being kept confidential.

 Trump has already lost one defamation case against Carroll.
 A jury last May ordered Trump to pay the former Elle magazine columnist $5 million for having sexually abused her during the encounter, and defaming her in 2022 by denying that it happened.
 Trump skipped that trial.

-And as at the first trial, jurors will be able to see the 2005 "Access Hollywood" video where Trump graphically described the ability of famous people like himself to have sexual relations with beautiful women.
-Trump did not retract his comments when asked about them in a 2022 deposition.
+As at the first trial, jurors will be able to see the 2005 "Access Hollywood" video where Trump graphically described the ability of famous people like himself to have sexual relations with beautiful women.
 Kaplan has said the video could offer "useful insight into Mr. Trump's state of mind" toward Carroll.

-Trump lawyer Alina Habba on Sunday assured Kaplan that he was "well aware" of the court's rulings "and the strict confines placed on his testimony."
+On social media, Trump accused Kaplan of being "biased," echoing attacks he has made on judges overseeing some of his other cases.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)